tomedegroot/study-material/LPIC102/topic-109-networking-fundamentals.md

 For the exam, you must be able to configure interfaces from the command line.

-`l0`means loopback 0, a way to bound an IP(127.0.0.1) to an interface
+`lo` means loopback, a way to bound an IP(127.0.0.1) to an interface

 Many of the commands we will take a look at have an equivalent form in the `ip` command